pelayo-suarez-rubio/Practical_Work_II/README.md

 - In the about.html I added on the right down corner my only social media account link.
 Since it was ask to be done.
 - Added the .gitignore, the template from GitHub called VisualStudio.
 -

+### Errors:
+- When I added the .gitignore from GitHub, I forgot to do the git pull, therefore it gave me an error when doing the git push.